ubc-library-rc/rdm/content/05-1_Basic_Deposit.md

 Depending on your user permissions, you will have a button for either:
-- `Submit for Review` (the draft dataset is reviewed by a research data admins)
+- `Submit for Review` (the draft dataset is reviewed by a research data administrator)
 - `Publish` (makes the dataset publicly available)

 Once a dataset is published, Dataverse assigns a **DOI** to permanently identify the dataset.

-We can also assign a **Private URL** to share with a journal and/or peer-reviewers without publishing the data.
+We can also assign a **[Preview URL](https://ubc-library-rc.github.io/rdm/content/05-2_Advanced_Deposit.html#2-preview-url)** to share with a journal and/or peer reviewers without publishing the data.

 <p style="margin-top:25px; margin-left:30px">
 <img src="figures/publish.jpg" width="300"/></p>